TechneWare/SmarterMail.Cli/README.md

 - `ignore 127.0.0.0/24 Some Description` will ignore all IPs in the 127.0.0.x network.
 - `ignore list` will display the current ignore list

-_This command can be useful if you have a device or subnet that you know you never want to block but that can occasionally fall into an IDS block.
+_This command can be useful if you have a device or sub-net that you know you never want to block but that can occasionally fall into an IDS block.
 You could also use the server's white-list to do this.
 IPs/CIDRs in this list will be automatically removed when generating the blocking script with `make`._

 ### Interactive